vferat/pycrostates/CONTRIBUTING.md

 Pycrostates uses [flake](https://github.com/PyCQA/flake8), [black](https://github.com/psf/black) and [isort](https://github.com/PyCQA/isort) to enforce code style.

-You can run theses tools from the pycrostates root directory using the corresponding command:
+You can run these tools from the pycrostates root directory using the corresponding command:

 - flake8